lupyuen/lupyuen.github.io/src/rust3.md

 [(See the __RISC-V Disassembly__)](https://gist.github.com/lupyuen/76b8680a58793571db67082bcca2e86c)

-Let's talk about the hiccups in our Rust Build...
+We step back and talk about the hiccups in our Rust Build...

 # Software vs Hardware Floating-Point